Skip to main content

 GSK is one of the first companies to adopt a verified, science-based target for nature and has developed ambitious freshwater targets covering water stewardship, water use and manufacturing emissions, including being water neutral in its own operations and at key suppliers in water-stressed regions by 2030.

-By working with WWF, GSK will support global freshwater initiatives, in alignment with global efforts to protect 30% of oceans, lands, and freshwaters by 2030, including the Freshwater Challenge, which aims to restore 300,000km of degraded rivers and 350 million hectares of degraded wetlands by 2030.
+Through working with WWF, GSK is supporting global freshwater initiatives, in alignment with global efforts to protect 30% of oceans, lands, and freshwaters by 2030.
+This includes the Freshwater Challenge, which aims to restore 300,000km of degraded rivers and 350 million hectares of degraded wetlands by 2030.